chmlee/ream-doc/content/overview/why-ream.md

 REAM is easy to edit.
 All REAM datasets are stored as text files, and can be edited in any text editor.
 A [web-based editor](https://chmlee.github.io/ream-editor) is available and provides basic functionalities.
-No local installation required; just visit the website, drag and drop your REAM datasets<sup>1</sup>, and start getting productive.
+No local installation required; just visit the website and start getting productive.
 Advanced functionalities are available through the [REAM CLI tool](https://github.com/chmlee/ream-core).
 No complex development environment to set up.
-No third-party dependencies to manage<sup>2</sup>.
+No third-party dependencies to manage.<sup>1</sup>
-Just one executable binary file.
+Just one executable binary file.<sup>2</sup>

-[1]: Drag and drop not yet implemented.

-[2]: May require Git during alpha development stage.
+[1]: May require Git during alpha development stage.

+[2]: Users have to compile the binary themselves during alpha development stage.
+Platform-specific precompiled binaries would be available in the future.

 ## Nested structure